Skip to content

 • Apply schema-level grants (GRANT ...
 ON SCHEMA)

-3. Parallel table processing — for each table concurrently (up to execution.concurrency):
+3. Parallel table processing.
+For each table concurrently (up to execution.concurrency):

 • Drift detection (compare column types between source and target)